Low thermal expansion for dimensional stability

 * These are typical properties.
 Specific properties may vary, depending on the composite design for each application.

 **Polygon's proprietary process of fiberglass filament winding results in exceptionally strong structures to support the PolyLube wear surface.
 Loading in excess of 30,000 PSI (307 MPa) can be tolerated in specific applications.
 A more general design approach for applications with oscillating pins and angular force vector change less than 45 degrees should be designed to an average working pressure of 8,000 psi (55 MPa).
-Polygon MRP and Fiber bearings will allow pressure spikes as high as 12,000 PSI (83 MPa) during approximately 5% of the operational life.
+Polygon MRP bearings will allow pressure spikes as high as 12,000 PSI (83 MPa) during approximately 5% of the operational life.

 Please consult with a Polygon Application Engineer for any questions regarding loading conditions and bearing performance.